-Melody looked at her mother as though meeting her for the first time.
+She gazed at Momma as though meeting her for the first time.
 She stood frozen in the middle of the kitchen in her pajamas, as if any movement whatever would steal from her what she now possessed ...

-Her heart thumped like a drum in her chest.
+Her heart thumped like a drum.
 She blinked several times in rapid succession, and heavily, as if staring into a sandstorm.
-Then, when she felt she could devote at least part of her attention to something else without losing this tremendous revelation, she smiled with cautious effort and said, “Yeah … I, uh—yeah.
+When she felt she could devote at least part of her attention to something else without losing this tremendous revelation, she smiled with cautious effort.
+“Yeah … I, uh—yeah.
 Good.
 Good.
-I mean—I’m sorry about Mr. Conor….
+I mean—I’m sorry about Mr. Conor ...
 He’ll look horrible tomorrow at school … Should we get him a card, you think? ...
 Yaeko?
 Yeah.
 I’ve got to tell her someth—… Maybe—er … I’ve … got … something … I’ve ... got ...”

 “Honey, you’re scaring me.
 What’s on your mind?”
-Her mom rose and stood before her, concern etched on her face.
+Maggie rose and stood before her, concern pinching her face.
 She reached a hand out, pressed her palm against her forehead.
 “You’re warm.
 Feeling okay?”

 She had it now, she knew.
 She had it!
 She shifted her stare to her mother’s eyes, which were full of motherly worry.